nz-mparkinson/pytheria/README.md

  * hud attacktype scrolls vertical, weapon/spells scrolls horizontal
  * implement attack style, weapon/spell, is there a better name?
+ * _ for private variables
+ * positions are top left, change to be centre and only have draw calls use function getting top left? use node.image.position as top left?

 ## Requirements